McCoy-Games/Rock-Paper-Scissors-Console-Game/README.md

 # Rock Paper Scissors Console Game
-This applications allows the user to play Rock Paper Scissors against the computer.
+This application allows the user to play Rock Paper Scissors against the computer.